ProgrammingPortfolio1/VCSService-basedDB/README.md

 # VCSService-basedDB

-Experimenting in Visual Studio.
+Experimenting with Visual Studio.
 Connecting a Service-based database to a Windows Forms Application.